dncc89/PromptRocket/README.md

 3. **Ensure full customization of the model and prompts.**

-This is primarily designed for use with GPT-4, incorporating prompt engineering techniques such as custom system messages, step-by-step thinking, and few-shot prompts.
+This is the primary reason I created this extension.
+It enables complete customization of the prompt, ranging from the system message to the incorporation of prompt engineering techniques, such as custom system messages, step-by-step thinking, and few-shot prompts, all geared towards eliciting the best possible response from GPT models.

 # How to Use
 PromptRocket provides two ways of use, chat mode and command mode.